splunk/public-o11y-docs/sp-oncall/alerts/snooze.rst

 Anyone can snooze any triggered or acknowledged incident.
-If a user snoozes an incident that was previously acknowledged by someone else, that incident becomes snoozed/acknowledged in that user’s name.
+If a user snoozes an incident that was previously acknowledged by someone else, that incident becomes snoozed/acknowledged in that user's name.

 Only the user who snoozed an incident can modify the snooze time on the incident.